jeffinnes/obsidian-work-vault/Meeting Notes/IT Dept Weekly Syncs/2025 Q3 IT Dept Weekly Syncs.md

 ## Follow-up Action Items (Check off when added to “ToDo list”)

-- [ ] Find out if Max learns better from reading or videos
+- [x] Find out if Max learns better from reading or videos

+---

+# August 12, 2025

+## From Staff?

+- TN01 is getting pre-qualified

+## Points of Interest

+- Looking at first two weeks of Sept for NAS replacements

+## Follow-up Action Items (Check off when added to “ToDo list”)

+- [ ]

 ---